Chuck Close

 2006

-From June to September 10, 2007 the Peggy Guggenheim Collection paid tribute to Emilio Vedova (Venice, 1919-2006) with the presentation of a selection of monotypes entitled Spazio Opposto (Opposite Space), 2006.
-The homage was accompanied by the volume Vedova, Monotypes, a project of Art of this Century and Sandro Rumney.
-It reflected the enduring nexus of two friends, Peggy Guggenheim and Emilio Vedova, and the city of Venice.
-The young Vedova was the first artist, together with Giuseppe Santomaso, to meet Peggy Guggenheim upon her arrival in Venice in 1946.
-She rightfully saw in him a rising star of the European avant-garde.
+From June to September 10, 2007 the Peggy Guggenheim Collection paid tribute to Emilio Vedova by presenting a selection of monotypes titled Spazio Opposto (Opposite Space), 2006.
+The homage was accompanied by the volume Vedova, Monotypes, a project of Art of This Century and Sandro Rumney.
+It reflected the enduring relationship between two friends, Peggy Guggenheim and Vedova, and the city of Venice.
+Young Vedova was the first artist, together with Giuseppe Santomaso, to meet Peggy Guggenheim upon her arrival in Venice in 1946.
+She rightly recognized him a rising star of the European avant-garde.
 Two works acquired by her in the 1950s remain in the collection: Image of Time/Barrier (1958) and Hostage City (1954).
-Today the presence of Vedova in the Peggy Guggenheim Collection is enriched with the donation by the Emilio and Annabianca Vedova Foundation of the monotype Opposite Space IV (2006).
+Today, Vedova's presence in the Peggy Guggenheim Collection is enriched by the monotype Opposite Space IV (2006), donated by the Emilio and Annabianca Vedova Foundation.

 Although technically a print, the monotype is a unique work of art whose process challenges conventional approaches to painting.
 It is made by drawing or painting on a smooth, non-absorbent surface.
-The surface was historically a copper etching plate but in modern practice can vary from zinc or glass to acrylic glass.
-The image is transferred to paper by pressing the two together, by hand or by means of a press.
-The composition is made of liquefied colours, usually oil, but also tempera, gouache and ink.
-The pigments are applied directly with a brush or in the case of Vedova, with his fingers.
-The monotypes of this series, Opposite Space, suggest dynamic liquefied spaces that recall the reflections of the Venetian lagoons.
+The surface was historically a copper etching plate but in modern practice can vary from zinc to glass or acrylic glass.
+The image is transferred onto paper by pressing the two supports together, by hand or by means of a press.
+The composition is made of liquefied colours, usually oil, but also tempera, gouache, and ink.
+The pigments are applied directly with a brush or, in Vedova's case, with his fingers.
+The monotypes of the Opposite Space series suggest dynamic liquefied spaces that recall reflections of on Venetian lagoon.

 Artist | Emilio Vedova |